The epidemiology and pathogenesis of infectious diseases, the response of the immune system to microbial antigens, and how the response is measured.

 There are six laboratory sessions throughout the semester, divided into three streams to create timetable flexibility for students.
 The labs are run in weeks 2-4 and 8-10 of the second semester.

-- Required: Prescott's Microbiology by Wiley, Sherwood and Woolverton, 9th edition,
+- Prescott's Microbiology by Wiley, Sandman and Wood, 11th edition, 2020, McGraw-Hill Publishers

 - Graduate Attributes Emphasised